-Over 80% of Ukrainian IT specialists have higher education and know the language well enough to express their thoughts and read the documentation, and the situation gets better every year thanks to having English taught in every educational institution.
+IT companies in Ukraine hire over 80% of specialists that have higher education and know the language well enough to express their thoughts and read the documentation, and the situation gets better every year thanks to having English taught in every educational institution.
 Moreover, the best online service for English grammar checking called Grammarly has an R&D office in Ukraine with over 80 engineers working there.
 The same amount of people sits in the company’s headquarters in San Francisco.

 It may seem like people in the country work effectively only within teams, but actually Ukraine is also the top country in Europe by the amount of money paid to its freelancers according to Upwork, the most popular site for finding and hiring freelancers.